mrookiiheya-arch/kotodama-os/README.md

 Unlike traditional approaches that rely on prompt engineering or fine-tuning,
 Kotodama OS introduces a **non-reflexive deliberation layer** that operates externally to the model, enabling stable behavior across long-term interactions.

-- **No Retraining Required:** Works as a model-agnostic external layer
+- **No Retraining Required:**
+  Kotodama OS does not modify the underlying model weights or internal architecture of the LLM.
+  Instead of retraining or fine-tuning, it operates as an external control layer
+  that governs behavioral consistency and interaction flow outside the model itself.

-- **Reduces Persona Drift:** Maintains values, tone, and decision tendencies across extended conversations
+- **Reduces Persona Drift:**
+  Maintains values, tone, and decision tendencies across extended conversations

-- **Intentional Design:** Moves beyond reactive text generation toward structured conversational behavior
+- **Intentional Design:**
+  Moves beyond reactive text generation toward structured conversational behavior

 ---